-Since the height of the pandemic, recording a podcast remotely has become one of the most essential skills for content creation today!
+In the last few years, recording a podcast remotely has become one of the most essential skills for content creation!
 Remote recording has allowed podcasters all over the world to connect and continue having intriguing conversations that otherwise might not have been possible.
 Recording remotely is not only super practical but it’s also an easy, cost-efficient, and time-saving way to create awesome content with your guests!

 With that being said, it can take some time to get in the full swing of remote interviewing and it can sometimes be tricky to get great sounding interviews when recording from such long distances.
 But, don’t worry!
 Here at Dear Media, we have everything you need to know about recording a podcast from how to name a podcast to how to monetize your podcast, and more!
 So, let’s go over some super helpful tips on how to record high-quality audio remotely!